-You replace the tires on your vehicle after so many miles to keep your vehicle safe.
+Just like you replace the tires on your vehicle after so many miles to keep your vehicle safe.
 You replace your pillows every few years due to loss of cushion.
-There are a lot of things that you regularly replace because of wear and tear.
+It is important to replace your riding helmet for safety reasons.

 Just as with your mattress, there is a date printed on a tag for your riding helmet.
 It’s not just there for posterity’s sake, but so you know the manufacture date of that particular helmet.
 Because of this date, there’s no need to keep your receipt so you know when you purchased it.
 But, if by chance you don’t even remember when or where you purchased your helmet, and the date on the tag of your helmet is faded, then it’s probably time to get fitted for a new One K helmet.

-Helmet manufacturers, including One K, generally recommend that you replace your helmet every four to five years, at the absolute maximum.
-The timeline for replacement can be a lot shorter than this five-year period depending on the level of use, the climate, and if you’ve had any accidents while wearing the helmet.
+Helmet manufacturers, including One K, generally recommend you replace your helmet every four to five years, at the absolute maximum.
+The timeline for replacement can be a lot shorter than this five-year period depending on the level of use, the climate, amount of sun exposure, and if you’ve had any accidents while wearing the helmet.
 These can all affect the safety of the helmet over time.

 This means you shouldn’t be comfortable wearing your old helmet just because it’s “broken in”.
 Just as with a mattress or pillow that is past its prime, so is your helmet.

-The manufacturers timeline is more of a guideline than an absolute.
+The manufacturers’ timeline is more of a guideline than an absolute.
 A helmet that is worn regularly will deteriorate faster than one used only an hour a week.
-A helmet kept in air conditioned storage place would be ideal as it will be kept cool and dry, as opposed to one that is subject to harsh environmental exposure (such as extreme cold or heat).
+A helmet kept in an air-conditioned storage place would be ideal, as it will be kept cool and dry, as opposed to one that is subject to harsh environmental exposure (such as extreme cold or heat).

-The factors that could lead to an earlier demise to your helmet are what can ultimately lead to injury for you.
-If you’ve fallen off your horse while wearing your helmet, that impact (no matter how minor) can reduce the effectiveness of your helmet’s protection.
+The factors that could lead to an earlier demise of your helmet are what can ultimately lead to injury for you.
+If you’ve fallen off your horse while wearing your helmet, that impact (no matter how minor) can reduce your helmet’s level of protection.

 - To ensure you can get as much use out of your helmet as possible, without any accidents involved, it’s important to take great care in the storage and use of your helmet on a daily basis.